kyma-project/cli/pkg/kyma/docs/install.md

 ### Installation flow

-The standard installation using the minimal configuration, the system performs the following steps:
+The standard installation uses the minimal configuration.
+The system performs the following steps:
 1. Fetches the `tiller.yaml` file from the `/installation/resources` directory and deploys it to the cluster.
 2. Deploys and configures the Kyma Installer.
 At this point, the steps differ depending on the installation type.
     <div tabs name="installation">